Google Business Profile Optimisation: How to Secure More Jobs in 2026

 NAP Consistency

-Your NAP (Name, Address, Phone number) must be identical across all your online listings.
-This means the exact same business name, address format, and phone number everywhere your business appears online.
-This consistency helps Google verify your business’s legitimacy and improves your chances of appearing in local search results.
+Your NAP (Name, Address, Phone number) must be identical across every online listing.
+That means your exact business name, address format, and phone number match across Facebook, Yellow Pages, True Local, and any other directory your business appears on.

 Service Areas